 2. Promote active learning

-With every task, you have the option to add instructions to guide your students.
+With every task, you have the option to add instructions or any external content to guide your students.
 This can be a great opportunity to kickstart your students' higher-order thinking and promote active learning.
-You could use personalised instructions to highlight particular sections of the lesson that students should focus on, add some active recall questions or even seed your in-class discussion with an intriguing follow up question.
+You could use personalised instructions to highlight particular sections of the lesson that students should focus on, add some active recall questions or even seed your in-class discussion with an intriguing follow-up question.
 The very best tasks deeply engage students in critical thinking and self-reflection, enabling them to walk into your class ready to engage and contribute.

-You can even paste in a link to external resources such as a survey, further reading materials or worksheets.
+You can even add links to external resources such as a survey, further reading or attach materials and worksheets.
 Feel free to get creative!

 3. Are well-paced